GiselaHKopp/fecalFACS_Notebook/docs/1_notes.md

-Here I note ideas and papers read or must read.
+Here I collect meeting notes, ideas and papers read or must read.

 ## Meeting notes
 **17.06.2021 Kick-off meeting**
 *Gisela, Dina, Urs, Camilla*

 * General discussion of plan and time schedule
-* Dina suggests to use the *Phyl.* individuals that Camila is using for experiments in the barn for sample collections.
+* Dina suggests to use the *Phyllostomus discolor* individuals that Camila is using for experiments in the barn (06-07/2021) for sample collections.
 They would also give the opportunity to assess the influence of different diets (frugivorous vs. mealworms)
+* Gisela reports on alternative storage solution to RNAlater, DNA/RNA Shield (ZymoResearch), which has the advantage of being desinfectant and might therefore simplify sample import.
+She suggests to collect samples in both solutions to investigate if storage solution affects analysis results.
 * Schedule one meeting/months to catch up on project progress and updates
-* *To Do*
+* **To Do**
   &check; Gisela: Order sample collection material
     &check; ~~storage solutions RNAlater & DNA/RNAshield~~
     &check; ~~falcon tubes~~